metabase/metabase/docs/troubleshooting-guide/sql-logic-missing-data.md

 ## Missing rows
+Before you start, make sure you know the [schemas of your source tables or nested queries](#debugging-sql-logic).

-1. Check if your source tables or query results have missing rows.
+1. Check if your source tables or queries have missing rows.
 2. Check the [table below](#how-joins-filter-out-unmatched-rows) to see if you are missing rows because of your join type.
 3. Check your join conditions in the `ON` clause.
 For example:
     ```sql